dariushoule/legg/Readme.md

-Legg: Zombies drop their legs on death
+[MineCraft Fabric Mod] Legg: Zombies drop their legs on death
 ==============================

 Adds zombie legs as an occasional drop from killed zombies.
 Zombie